PrnvGiri/HRAnalytics-DA-/README.md

 4. Run the analysis step by step.

 ## Dataset
-- The dataset contains employee details such as age, department, salary, job satisfaction, and whether they left the company.
+- The dataset contains employee details such as satisfactory level, last evaluation, number of projects, average monthly hours, time spent in the company, work accidents, whether they left, promotion in the last five years, department, and salary.
 - Ensure you have the dataset in the required format before running the notebook.

 ## Contributions